Webinar June 09, 2026 | 11:00AM EST | 4:00 PM BST | Hack the Productivity Drag - Eliminate contract bottlenecks slowing your teams - Register Now

 • With online tools such as Remote Online Notarization, obtaining a notarized contract of lease or any other notarized document is now quicker and safer than ever.

-What a Notary Actually Does
+What Does a Notary Actually Do?

 There is a widespread myth that a notary's stamp automatically makes a contract enforceable in law.
 It doesn't.